wooly11/TC497-README-Assignment/README.md

 Make sure ports 3000 and 5000 are available and not already in use.
 Switch to available port if necessary.

 #### Why am I getting CORS errors?
-The backend is configured to allow requests from localhost:3000
+The backend is configured to allow requests from localhost:3000.
+If your frontend uses a different port or domain, update the CORS settings in app.py.